 Using spreadsheets to manage a cyber program is like using a screwdriver to hammer a nail - sure it works, but it is not the right tool for the job.
 Cybersecurity leaders know it, but at times, don’t know what else to do.

-The fact is, that CEOs need to be able to digest their cyber posture just as they would a balance sheet.
-Just as periodic snapshots did the job when IT was a siloed function, spreadsheets did the job when the industry lacked the knowledge (in the form of frameworks and industry data) to build something better, and relied on the expertise of those working directly with the data.
-Today, though, everyone is working with an enterprise’s data and the siloed spreadsheet approach does not work.
+The fact is that CEOs need to evaluate their cyber posture just as they would a balance sheet.
+Just as periodic snapshots did the job when IT was a siloed function, spreadsheets did the job when the industry lacked the knowledge (in the form of frameworks and industry data) to build something better and relied on the expertise of those working directly with the data.
+Although, today, everyone is working with an enterprise’s data and the siloed spreadsheet approach does not work.

-You may think that because I’ve seen so many organizations foregoing their already-made investment in GRC for spreadsheets that they should just dust off their GRC product and start using it.
+You may think that because I’ve seen so many organizations forgoing their already-made investment in GRC for spreadsheets that they should just dust off their GRC product and start using it.
 But that’s not the case.
-In fact, the reason that these teams keep going back to spreadsheets is that GRC platforms have the same foundational flaws as a massive spreadsheet, except in a different form factor: they are so difficult to use that it disempowers teams to embrace continuous compliance, much less credibly report on their posture to business leaders.
-These hurdles make spreadsheets the lesser of the two evils and will keep your infosec teams running from the GRCs, despite spreadsheets also being the wrong tool for a strong cyber program.
+These teams keep going back to spreadsheets because GRC platforms have the same foundational flaws like a massive spreadsheet, except in a different form factor.
+Spreadsheets are so challenging to use that it disempowers teams to embrace continuous compliance, much less credibly report on their posture to business leaders.
+These hurdles make spreadsheets the lesser of the two evils and keep your infosec teams running from the GRCs, despite spreadsheets being the wrong tool for a robust cyber program.

 Understand And Communicate Where Your Cybersecurity Posture Comes From (Even To Your Board)

 How can you have faith in that as a business leader?
-On one hand, you have spreadsheets which are unwieldy and frankly the wrong tool for the job.
+On the one hand, you have unwieldy spreadsheets and, frankly, the wrong tool for the job.
 On the other hand, you have antiquated GRC that keep teams running back to cells and formulas (not to mention you’re paying hundreds of thousands for it).